monday-hazard/electronictales-contributions-bo/README.md

 `npm run server`

 You're good if it says that the mangoose got the couleuvre.
 Otherwise, check if your Internect connection uses a proxy, or if you made an error in your `default.json`

+## How to run the project

+In a terminal in the current project...

+. to run the client and the server concurrently, run :

+`npm run dev`

+. to run the server only, run:

+`npm run server`

+. to run the client only, run:

+`npm run client`